 The other diesels benefit from having sub-100g/km CO2 emissions.
 These are 100 and 120hp versions of the same 1.6-litre diesel.
 The 100hp model is claimed to get 83.1mpg, but testers struggled to match it.
 The more powerful 120hp version of the same 1.6-litre engine is eager to accelerate and also comes with a six-speed gearbox, whereas lesser models make do with a dated five-speed that is a bit clunky.

-The ride quality, as we’ve come to expect from French carmakers, is up with the class leaders in terms of comfort and soaking up bumps, but it can be a bit crashy at lower speeds.
+The ride quality in the Peugeot 208, as we’ve come to expect from French carmakers, is up with the class leaders in terms of comfort and soaking up bumps, but it can be a bit crashy at lower speeds.
 It settles down nicely on the motorway where the 208 feels secure, despite its small size.
 There’s little wind or road noise either – it’s all rather refined.